 The annual discount factor is β .
 The model period length aligns with the differences in time between interviews and so the discount factor between model periods varies.
-Thus, the discount rate between t and t + 1 is $\beta{t+1} = \beta^{\tau_t}$, where τ_t is the length of model period t.10 discounting of their children's future utility (which they discount at the same rate at which they discount their own future utility), they additionally discount it with an intergenerational altruism parameter (λ).
+Thus, the discount rate between t and t + 1 is $\beta{t+1} = \beta^{\tau_t}$, where τ_t is the length of model period t.9

+Each generation is altruistic toward their offspring (and future generations).
+In addition to the time discounting of their children's future utility (which they discount at the same rate at which they discount their own future utility), they additionally discount it with an intergenerational altruism parameter (λ).